TahaInc/heartwave/docs/UseCases.md

 1. The percentage of time spent in each coherence level is calculated.
 2. The average coherence is calculated.
-3. The main window displays the following information: percentage of time spent in each coherence level, average coherence, challenge level, length of the session, achievement score, and the entire HRV graph.
+3. The device screen displays the following information: percentage of time spent in each coherence level, average coherence, challenge level, length of the session, achievement score, and the entire HRV graph.
+4. The user presses the selector button
+5. The device screen stops displaying the information

 Postcondition

 * The information has been displayed correctly
+* The information is no longer being displayed

 Extensions

+* 1-5a.
+The device is out of battery
-* 3a.
-The user selects another menu option while viewing the information
+  * 1-5a1.
+The user charges the device, and tries again
-  * 3a1.
-The main window stops displaying the information.
-  * 3a2.
-The newly selected option is run.

 ## Delete a Result (UC8)

+Primary Actor

+* Device user

+Precondition

+* The device is not currently in a session
+* There exists session data to be deleted

+Main Success Scenario

+1. The user presses arrow buttons to navigate to the log/history menu option
+2. The user presses the selector button
+3. A list of previous sessions is displayed on the device screen
+4. The user presses arrow buttons to navigate to the desired session
+5. The user presses the side arrow button the navigate to the delete option
+6. The session data is deleted
+7. The list being displayed is updated to reflect the deletion

+Postcondition

+* The selected session's data has been deleted (it is no longer being stored)

+Extensions

+* 1-7a.
+The device is out of battery
+  * 1-7a1.
+The user charges the device, and tries again from step 1